Coding for Medicine

 At the end of the two-day teaching course, students are challenged to write a simple but useful program for either research or a clinical problem and are given two weeks in which to submit this to the Course Instructors.
 During this two weeks, online support will be provided via an online chat forum.
 Detailed feedback will be provided on your project.

-- Imperial College London Undergraduate Students (Medicine and Biomedical science) – FREE (Without Course Book – but you are strongly advised to buy the course book)
+- Imperial College London Undergraduate Students (Medicine and Biomedical science) – FREE (Please note there are limited free spaces)

-- Imperial College London students on other courses - £70 (including Course Book)
+- Imperial College London Undergraduate students/Postgraduate students on other courses -£50

-- Imperial College Staff and Healthcare NHS Trust Staff - £170 (including Course Book)
+- Imperial College Staff and Healthcare NHS Trust Staff - £150

 Certificates will be provided to all participants, and extended certificates sent to those who complete the extended project.